dark544/esphome-influxdb3/README.md

 This repository is based on a fork of previous work, for which much credit is due.

 Changes from CalvinSchwartz/esphome-influxdb:
-- Made usable as an External Component
+- Made usable as an External Component.
+Benefit: installation is handled by ESPHome, without manual steps
-- Documentation updates
+- Documentation updates to reflect earlier changes

 Changes from Jepsson/esphome-influxdb to CalvinSchwartz/esphome-influxdb
 - Changed to InfluxDB2 API